 Sufficient planning is required to make the recruitment process efficient and effective.
 Otherwise, it can compromise future hiring activities and the use of resources.

 Before handing out tasks to test the technical skills of applicants, it’s key to have a good understanding of the job position you’re looking to fill.
 This way, you know what makes a reliable employee that you can trust with minimal supervision.

 When you understand what makes the ideal type of candidate in this role, it also gives you an idea of the other attributes and competencies to look out for.

 On top of boosting hiring efficiency, the recruiters and hiring managers in your team will have a smoother collaboration since they’re on the same page.

-When looking to fill a particular vacancy, give candidates specific assessments that are related to their job title.
-For example, if you’re looking to hire a coder, it makes sense to give them a coding assessment.
+When looking to fill a particular vacancy, give candidates specific skill assessments that are related to their job title.
+For example, if you’re looking to hire a coder, it makes sense to give them a coding skill assessment.